Effective Practices

 - Inventory and evaluate student behaviors in classrooms and instructional labs.
 For example, see PhysPort for recommendations on using research-based observational protocols.

 - Inventory pedagogical methods being used in your department and evaluate the extent to which the available classroom and instructional lab spaces facilitate or inhibit use of those techniques.
-See the section on Implementing Research-Based Instructional Practices for details.
+See the section on Supporting Research-Based Teaching in Your Department for details.

 - Identify research-based pedagogical methods developed and used elsewhere (e.g., ) and how and where those methods might be implemented by your department.
 Consider what spaces or equipment might be needed to do so.